nuxt/nuxt/README.md

 ## ❔ Questions

-Please create a [discussion](https://github.com/nuxt/framework/discussions/new) for improvements or feature requests.
+Please create a [discussion](https://github.com/nuxt/framework/discussions/new) for questions about Nuxt3 usage.

 ## 💻 Development